codecrafters-io/build-your-own-kafka/stage_descriptions/base-04-nc5.md

 ### API versioning

-Each API supports multiple versions, to allow for different schemas.
+Each API supports multiple versions to allow for different schemas.
 Here's how API versioning works:
 - Requests use the header field `request_api_version` to specify the API version being requested.
 - Responses always use the same API version as the request.
 For example, a `Produce Request (Version: 3)` will always get a `Produce Response (Version: 3)` back.
 - Each API's version history is independent.
 So, different APIs with the same version are unrelated.
 For example, `Produce Request (Version: 10)` is not related to `Fetch Request (Version: 10)`.